About the CCJE...

 the Committee of Ministers on issues regarding the status of judges and

-relevant associations of judges, to enable States to comply with Council
+judges, to enable States to comply with Council of Europe standards

-opinions concerning the specific situation of judges at the request of
+specific situation of judges at the request of the Committee of

-the Committee of Ministers or other bodies of the Council of Europe such
+Ministers or other bodies of the Council of Europe such as the Secretary

-encourage partnerships in the judicial field involving courts, judges
+in the judicial field involving courts, judges and judges’ associations.

 The main task of the CCJE is to contribute to implementation of the Framework Global Action